|

 General Picture | | | | |

-Characteristic | Inflorescence | Description | Ovary | Stamens |
+Character | Inflorescence | Description | Ovary | Stamens |

 Description | Raceme : Simple, elongated, indeterminate cluster with stalked flowers. | The pink flower is usually found hanging upside down due its long purple pedicels.
 The corolla have a cylindrical, tube shape with its promonent stamens and stigma protruding out from a star-shaped mouth.
 The eight, brown/purple anthers are located exactly at the opening of the flower.
 The single hair-thin style+stigma is about 3 mm longer than the stamens. | Superior : Ovary situated above the flower parts (the calyx, corolla, and androecium).
-In other words, these are attached below the ovary. | 8, Diplostemonous (alternipetalous) : Flowers which has twice as many stamens as petals.
-Stamens are arranged in two separate whorls; the outer whorl with stamens alternatng between the petals, the inner one opposite the sepals. |
+In other words, these are attached below the ovary. | #, Diplostemonous (alternipetalous) : Ovary situated above the flower parts (the calyx, corolla, and androecium).
+In other words, these are attached below the ovary. |

 General Picture | | | | |

-Characteristic | Scent | Average Flower Size | Pollen Colour | Other Notes |
+Character | Scent | Average Flower Size | Pollen Colour | Other Notes |

 Description | None (or very faint) | 6mm x 3mm Length x Diameter. (not including the flower stalks, anthers and stigma). | Pale Yellow | - |